 Fear not!
 We’re here to keep you in the loop on some of the cool new features inside the Google My Business platform that you should be using to improve the visibility of your local listing.

-Fellow Local SEO expert, Mike Blumenthal, first noticed this feature about a year ago but at the time, apparently he was the only one.
-In early April 2018, more users finally reported seeing this feature integrated in their GMB Dashboard and Google officially announced the launch on April 9th.
+Fellow Local SEO expert, Mike Blumenthal, first noticed this feature about a year ago but at the time, apparently, he was the only one.
+In early April 2018, more users finally reported seeing this feature integrated into their GMB (GBP) Dashboard.
 There is a chance it may not have rolled out to you yet, but if you do see it, use it.

 Here is what it looks like: